rwynn/monstache-site/src/advanced.md

 ```

 Now when monstache indexes document for the collection `blog.comments` it will set the special `_routing` attribute
-for the document on the index request such that ElasticSearch routes comments based on their corresponding post.
+for the document on the index request such that Elasticsearch routes comments based on their corresponding post.

 The `_meta_monstache` field is used only to inform monstache about routing and is not included in the source
-document when indexing to ElasticSearch.
+document when indexing to Elasticsearch.

 Now when we are searching for comments and we know the post id that the comment belongs to we can include that post
 id in the request and make a search that normally queries all shards query only 1 shard.